RichardMarks/rish/README.md

 - slice 6

-  - maps should be populated with movable objects such as crates and barrels
+  - ✅ maps should be populated with movable objects such as crates and barrels
-  - hero should not be able to move into the space a movable object occupies
+  - ✅ hero should not be able to move into the space a movable object occupies
-  - hero should be able to push a movable object when pressing attack
+  - ✅ hero should be able to push a movable object when moving against the object
-  - movable objects should not move through solid walls or other movable objects
+  - ✅ movable objects should not move through solid walls or other movable objects